uja3012/NRC_Excel_Reader/README.md

 This Command line application written in Java & build with maven to read data from only .xlsx file with multiple sheets and send data to apis.

+###How to use ?
+    Step 1 : Find Application\nrc-excel-data-upload-cliApp.zip folder in the repo
+    Step 2 : Unzip file & update the application properties Step 3 : Place excel sheet inside xlsx-Input folder Step 4 : Launch batch file - excel_reader_launcher.bat
+    Step 5 : Check logs inside /logs/output.txt

+###How it works ?
+ Let's see some core concepts behind its working . .
 #### Apache POI Library used for reading file as below
 ![img_1.png](img_1.png)